Learning Long-Range Representations with Equivariant Messages: Model description and training setup

 For the biodimers and NaCl cluster datasets, the targets were normalized by their standard deviation in the training set.
 The energy-to-forces loss weight ratio was set to 1:1 for biodimers and MgO surface datasets, while the NaCl cluster dataset used a ratio of 1:10.

-For cumulene, PET was trained for \num{20000} epochs with a batch size of \num{32}, equal energy and forces weight, and a maximum learning rate of \num{2e-4}.
-The learning rate was increased linearly from \num{1e-6} over 20 epochs, and then decayed exponentially to \num{1e-6} over the entire training run.
-PET with \num{256} features, \num{8} heads, \num{5} attention passes and \num{2} message passing steps was employed.
-We found that increasing the number of attention layers was critical to resolve this benchmark task.
+For cumulene, PET was trained for \num{20100} epochs with a batch size of \num{16}, equal energy and forces weight, and a maximum learning rate of \num{2e-4}.
+The learning rate was increased linearly from \num{0} over 100 epochs, and then reduced by 10\% every 500 epochs over the entire training run.
+Architecturally, \num{4} attention layers and cosine cutoff function was employed to resolve the cumulenes.
+We found that increasing the number of attention layers, and adapting the cutoff function, were critical to resolve this benchmark task.

 \paragraph{\cace} The \cace model was originally presented in~\cite{c2024}, with an additional modification introducing a long-range component in~\cite{c2025}.
 Similar to \mace, \cace is an equivariant message-passing neural network.
 After short-range message passing, invariant scalar pseudo-charges are predicted and passed to the long-range part of Ewald summation; the resulting energy contribution is added to the energy predictions of the short-range message-passing model.
 We use this model with the recommended setting of one message-passing step and, depending on the system, the following corresponding effective cutoff radii: \qty{5.5}{\angstrom} for the \ch{MgO} surface, \qty{5.29}{\angstrom} for the \ch{NaCl} cluster—these are the settings used in the original paper \cite{kkzc2024}—and we chose a cutoff of \qty{5}{\angstrom} for biodimers and cumulene.